 T.J.
 Springer is an Emmy-Award-winning meteorologist for the KSN Storm Track 3 Weather Team.
 T.J. has received the American Meteorological Society Certified Broadcast Meteorologist distinction.
 This is the highest designation from the organization, requiring a rigorous exam, and review of his on-air weathercasts.
 He has also been honored by the Iowa Broadcast News Association for his severe weather coverage.

 Mr. Springer is originally from Maryland but has worked in the Ohio Valley, Upper Midwest, and now the central High Plains.
 He has worked at WOAY TV in Oak Hill, WV and most recently KTIV TV in Sioux City, IA.
 He was the AM Meteorologist at both of these stations, so he never strays away from a cup of coffee!

-Before he got his start in the world of meteorology, he interned in Baltimore, MD at WBFF Fox 45.
+Before getting his start in meteorology, he interned in Baltimore, MD at WBFF Fox 45.
 T.J. graduated from Millersville University in 2015 with his Bachelors of Science in Meteorology.
 He was also largely involved in musical theatre and choir.
 He also received a minor in music.
 This is where he started to feel comfortable in front of an audience and eventually in front of a camera.